 phosphorus chemistry

-Who we are - what we do
+Who we are - What we do

 Quelle: Dr. Fabian Dielmann

-Phosphorus compounds are essential for all biological organisms because they are part of elementary biomolecules and, in the form of nucleotides, secondary messenger substances and in phosphorylations as post-translational modifications of proteins, are responsible for basic cellular mechanisms.
+Phosphorus compounds are essential for all biological organisms because they are components of elementary biomolecules and are responsible for basic cellular mechanisms in the form of nucleotides, secondary messengers and in phosphorylations as post-translational modifications of proteins.
 Phosphorus compounds are also important building blocks in molecular probes in chemical biology and in modern pharmaceuticals and are therefore central to medicinal chemistry.
-The hepatitis C drug Sofosbovir, which is based on the development of a nucleotide analogue and thus a phosphorus (V) compound, should be mentioned here as an example.
+One example is the hepatitis C drug sofosbovir, which is based on the development of a nucleotide analogue and thus a phosphorus(V) compound.

-Inorganic and organic synthetic chemistry cannot be imagined without phosphorus compounds, be it in the Wittig reaction, the Staudinger reaction, the Arbusov and Michaelis-Arbusov reaction, the Mitsunobu reaction or the Horner-Wadsworth-Emmons reaction, as organocatalysts or as multifunctional phosphine ligands also in the form of chiral ligands in metal complex catalysts.
-In the field of solid-state chemistry and in materials science , phosphorus is also an important element, for example in light-emitting diodes, in steels, but also for matches.
-Phosphorus (a relative of graphene) is a new interesting two-dimensional material that has gained increasing interest in recent years, including among German phosphorus chemists.
-And last but not least, phosphorus compounds play an essential role in the chemical industry, e.g. as desiccants (e.g. phosphorus (V) oxide), in flame retardants, additives, plasticizers and pesticides or as phosphate in fertilizers.
+Phosphorus compounds are indispensable in inorganic and organic synthetic chemistry, whether in the Wittig reaction, the Staudinger reaction, the Arbusov and Michaelis-Arbusov reaction, the Mitsunobu reaction or the Horner-Wadsworth-Emmons reaction, as organocatalysts or as multifunctional phosphine ligands, also in the form of chiral ligands in metal complex catalysts.
+Phosphorus is also an important element in the field of solid-state chemistry and in materials science , e.g. in light-emitting diodes, in steels, but also for matches.
+Phosphorene (a relative of graphene) is a new, interesting two-dimensional material that has gained increasing interest in recent years, including among German phosphorus chemists.
+And last but not least, phosphorus compounds play an important role in the chemical industry, e.g. as drying agents (e.g. phosphorus(V) oxide), in flame retardants, additives, plasticizers and crop protection products or as phosphate in fertilizers.

-For this reason, the GDCh Board approved the establishment of a Working Group Phosphorus Chemistry chemistry under the umbrella of the GDCh in December 2018.
+For this reason, the GDCh Board approved the establishment of a Working Group Phosphorus Chemistry under the umbrella of the GDCh in December 2018.
 Details are contained in the bylaws.

-Short link to this page: www.gdch.de/phosphorchemie
+Shortlink to this page: www.gdch.de/phosphorchemie

 Newsletter